Information for Referring Doctors

 Patients with a confirmed diagnosis of melanoma after biopsy of the lesion are able to be seen at the clinic.

-Patients with thin melanomas (<1mm thickness) without complications, are not routinely reviewed unless there is a specific request that has been discussed with the clinical director.
+Patients with thin melanomas (Breslow thickness < 0.8mm) without complications, are not routinely reviewed unless there is a specific request that has been discussed with the clinical director.
+For example management of complex lesions in cosmetically sensitive areas or areas difficult to treat by non specialists.

 A comprehensive review of the patient’s pathology and other investigations occurs prior to the patient attending the appointment.
 At the appointment they are personally interviewed and examined by a small multi-disciplinary panel in a non-threatening environment.
 The examination happens with a nurse and usually the patient’s immediate family are present.